 Welcome to the Environmental Humanities Research Center at the University of California, Irvine.

-We are a new center formed in 2022 to address contemporary and historical approaches to understanding environment and climate through expressions of culture.
-This year we will be hosting a series of exciting events, including performances, film screenings, lectures, and workshops across a breadth of investigations to understand and address our environment.
-Through collaborations with other centers in the School of Humanities and other schools across the UCI campus, we are excited to continue building a robust coalition for climate action and justice.
+The center formed in 2022 to address contemporary and historical approaches to understanding environment and climate through expressions of culture.
+This year we will be hosting and co-sponsoring a series of events, including lectures, film screenings, reading groups, and workshops on a variety of topics to better understand and address our human enmeshment within the environment.
+We are always looking to collaborate with other centers in the School of Humanities and other schools across the UCI campus in order to build a robust coalition for climate action and justice, so please reach out if would like to become involved in the center’s work.

 The UCI EHRC recognizes our location on traditional, unceded Acjachemen and Tongva territory and supports each nation's respective struggles for land rights and cultural preservation.